The most delicious homemade Italian Dressing made in the blender so it’s rich and creamy! Easy, quick, and tastes so much better than bottled.

 Now listen here.
 We pretty much have three salad situations to go alongside our nightly salad routine.

-The first is this Balsamic Vinaigrette, which is so gosh darn delish and just like today’s recipe, it’s made in the blender.
-The second is this Best Italian Dressing recipe for when we’re feeling more of that Italian flavor vibe.
+The first is this Balsamic Vinaigrette, which is so gosh darn delish and just like today's recipe, it's made in the blender.
+The second is my Apple Cider Vinegar Dressing--amazing.
 Having foolproof homemade salad dressing ready to go in the fridge just makes life more delish.

-And the third is when we feel like being super fast and don’t have the energy to get out more than a couple ingredients.
-We dump a bunch of pre-rinsed spinach in a bowl and simply toss with a hefty extra virgin olive oil, balsamic vinegar of Modena (Costco sells a great one!), garlic powder, and plenty of salt and pepper.
+And the third is when we feel like being super fast and don't have the energy to get out more than a couple ingredients.
+We dump a bunch of pre-rinsed spinach in a bowl and simply toss with a hefty extra virgin olive oil, balsamic vinegar of Modena, garlic powder, and plenty of salt and pepper.

 While most nights we lean toward the latter, our nightly salads are always exponentially better I take five minutes to involve a dreamy homemade dressing.
 I swear, it’s so easy!
 And it totally makes us want to eat more salad.